 Prof. Pan has authored over 100 referenced journal and conference publications, received more than $10 million federal and private research funding and holds 20 U.S. patents/patent applications.
 He currently serves on the editorial boards of IEEE Transactions on Biomedical Engineering (TBME) and Annals of Biomedical Engineering (ABME) and co-chairs the U.S. Contest of Applications in Nano/Micro Technologies (UCAN).
 In 2009, Prof. Pan founded the UC Davis international education initiative Global Research Experience in Advanced Technologies (GREAT) Program.
 During 2013-2016, he directed the UC Davis Center for Nano and Micro Manufacturing (CNM²).
 Prof. Pan was a recipient of NSF CAREER Award and Xerox Foundation Award and a co-recipient of NSF EFRI Award.

-Christopher Duncan, Senior Student Adviser
+Greg Gundersen, Senior International Student Adviser

 Sachiko Tamura, International Program Representative